ivanglubish/arcade-game/README.md

 - the player change back to a starter image.

 When player reaches the water block, the player's image is change and position change:
->The first block change player's image on a Princess-girl
+- The first block change player's image on a Princess-girl;
->The second block change player's image on a Pink-girl;
+- he second block change player's image on a Pink-girl;

-> The third block change player's image on a Cat-girl;
+- The third block change player's image on a Cat-girl;

-> The forth block change player's image on a Horn-girl;
+- The forth block change player's image on a Horn-girl;

->The fifth block change player's image on a Boy;
+- The fifth block change player's image on a Boy;